-10. Review and updating the Risk Management Framework
+10. Review and updating the Risk Management framework

-The risk management framework will be reviewed every 2 years or as and when required to incorporate changes in the legislative framework within Local Government.
+The Manager: Risk Management is the central part of the Risk Management process and should involve an ongoing review of Framework.
+The Framework will be reviewed every 2 years or as and when required to incorporate changes in the legislative framework within Local Government.